From Potter's Field

-From Potter's Field is a crime fiction novel by Patricia Cornwell.
+From Potter's Field is a 1995 crime fiction novel by American writer Patricia Cornwell.
 It is the sixth book in the Dr. Kay Scarpetta series.

 Plot summary

 The story begins as a rotten Christmas for Scarpetta: Temple Gault has struck again, leaving a naked, apparently homeless woman shot in Central Park on Christmas Eve; Scarpetta, as the FBI's consulting pathologist, is called in.
 Later, a transit cop is found shot in a subway tunnel, and, back home in Richmond, Virginia, the body of a crooked local sheriff is delivered to Scarpetta's own morgue by the elusive, brilliant Gault.
 The normally unflappable Scarpetta finds herself hyperventilating and nearly shooting her own niece.
 In the end, some ingenious forensic detective work and a visit to the killer's agonized family set up a high-tech, difficult to follow, climax back in the New York City Subway, which Gault treats as the Phantom of the Opera did the sewers of Paris.